 Although the symptoms of keratoconus vary depending on the severity of the disease, the initial complaints of the patients are usually decreased corrected visual acuity in one or both eyes, ocular irritation and the need to change glasses or contact lenses at frequent intervals.

 Advanced keratoconus has 2 macroscopic manifestations.
-This finding indicates that the cornea protruding anteriorly in advanced keratoconus, It is the name given to pushing the lower eyelid forward and revealing a V shape in the downward gaze position.
+This finding indicates that the cornea protrudes anteriorly in advanced keratoconus, It is the name given to pushing the lower eyelid forward and revealing a V shape in the downward gaze position.
 It is a symptom of advanced keratoconus, where the light falling from the temporal to the cornea falls beyond the nasal limbus due to high astigmatism and steep corneal inclination.

 How Is Keratoconus Diagnosed?